martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 4.6.2 for 1.13d
+Vanilla Frosting 4.6.3 for 1.13d
 By Jonathan Vasquez (FearedBliss)
-Released on Sunday, March 10, 2013
+Released on Wednesday, September 11, 2013
 -----------------------------------------------

 Features:
 -----------------

-**** Changes brought back from 1.09 ****

-- Experience Ratio has been fixed to not diminish starting from level 70.
-	* Meaning you will always get 100% off the monster experience.

-- Shared Party Experience: You will now once again receive experience beyond 2 screens.

-- All map sizes are the same size on all difficulties.

-- Changed Cows Monster Level back to 90 (1.09) from 81.
-Now you will be able to find higher Item Level drops.

 **** Major Changes ****

+- (From 1.09): Experience Ratio has been fixed to not diminish after level 70.
+	* Meaning you will always get 100% experience from the monster.

+- (From 1.09): Shared Party Experience: You will now once again receive experience beyond 2 screens.

+- (From 1.09): All map sizes are the same size on all difficulties.

-- Ladder Runewords are now enabled and can be used on Single Player.
+- Ladder Runewords are now enabled/unlocked and can be used on Single Player.

 - You can now run multiple clients of Diablo II.